rm-dr/copper/README.md

 ## Daemon cleanup v2
 - [ ] utoipa tags
 - [ ] use memmap2 for files
-- [ ] One integer type, with options
 - [ ] Generic datasets, other dataset types
 - [ ] Helpful error backtraces (anyhow?)